Overview

 General requirements

-- A-levels: ABB-BBB including at least two from: Biology, Chemistry, Computer Science, Environmental Science, Geography, Geology, Maths, Use of Maths or Physics.
+- A-levels: ABB-BBB preferably including at least two from: Geology, Maths, Biology, Chemistry, Physics, Use of Maths, Computer Science, Environmental Science, or Geography.
+We also consider one-science profiles with Geology, Maths, Biology, Chemistry or Physics.

 - GCSE: Grade C/4 in English Language and Maths.